Iselingen: Later history

+Iselingen was acquired by Niels Otto Hansen on 1 January 1997.

 Architecture

 The main building is from 1792 and was partly built with materials from Vordingborg Castle Ruin.
 The building was adapted in 1874 under supervision of Jens Vilhelm Dahlerup and Fr.
 Bøttger.
 It consists of a two-storey main wing flanked by two one-storey side wings.
 The tower with spire was added in 1920.

 Today

 The estate is today owned by Niels Otto Hansen.
 It covers a total area of 526 hectares of which 290 hectares is farmland and 145 hectares is woodland.
 The garden covers five hectares.